Scott MacFarlane (journalist)

-Scott MacFarlane is an American journalist and broadcaster who works for CBS News as Justice Correspondent.
+Scott MacFarlane is an American investigative journalist and broadcaster who is chief Washington correspondent and anchor at MeidasTouch.
+He worked previously for CBS News as a justice correspondent and at NBC Washington as an investigative reporter.

-Scott is based in Washington, D.C. and his reports appear on all platforms, including CBS Mornings, the CBS Evening News, CBS Saturday Morning, Face the Nation, CBS News 24/7, CBS Radio and in daily reports with major CBS TV and radio affiliates.
+MacFarlane is based in Washington, D.C. and his reports appeared on all platforms, including CBS Mornings, the CBS Evening News, CBS Saturday Morning, Face the Nation, CBS News 24/7, CBS Radio and in daily reports with major CBS TV and radio affiliates.

 He previously worked as an investigative reporter at WRC-TV, a local NBC affiliate in Washington, D.C.
 Prior to that he was a Congressional correspondent for the Cox-TV network.

-He emerged on the national scene during his coverage of the prosecutions from the January 6th US Capitol attack.
+MacFarlane emerged on the national scene during his coverage of the prosecutions following the January 6, 2021, attack on the US Capitol.

-Education
+Early life and education

+MacFarlane grew up in Highland, New York, near Poughkeepsie and attended Highland High School.
+In a 2023 CBS Mornings report about high school academic challenge competitions, a high school-era clip of MacFarlane from Highland, New York, was spotlighted.

 MacFarlane graduated summa cum laude from Syracuse University’s S. I. Newhouse School of Public Communications in 1998.
 He majored in broadcast journalism and political philosophy.
 During his undergraduate years, he worked at WJPZ and WAER FM stations on campus.
 MacFarlane was later named to both of their radio Halls of Fame.

-MacFarlane grew up in Highland, New York, near Poughkeepsie and attended Highland High School.

-In a 2023 CBS Mornings report about high school academic challenge competitions, a high school-era clip of Scott from Highland, NY was spotlighted.

 Career

+Scott hosts “Scott MacFarlane Reports” on YouTube and contributes to a nationwide radio network of affiliates.
+He’s also a frequent panelist on cable news and is editor of the “DAY AHEAD” editorial note in Washington.